 George B. and Helen J. Hargens Scholarship Fund

-Established by George B. and Helen J. Hargens, two-year, endowed full-tuition scholarships are awarded to deserving students on the basis of exceptional academic achievement, a strong commitment to the field of international affairs, and financial need.
-In addition, this fund provides partial scholarships for deserving students with preference given to United States citizens with academic credentials from the University of California, Berkeley.
+Established by George B. and Helen J. Hargens to support deserving students on the basis of exceptional academic achievement, a strong commitment to the field of international affairs, and financial need.
+In addition, this fund provides scholarships for deserving students with preference given to United States citizens with academic credentials from the University of California, Berkeley.

 Joseph Harrison and Francis H. Russell Fellowship